sub-arctic/software-task-1/lessons/newtons_second.md

 ---
 bodies:
     1: [sides: 4, position: center, angle: 0, mass: 2, restitution: 0.7]
-    2: [sides: 6, position: bottom, angle: 0, mass: 3, restitution: 0.3]
+    2: [sides: 6, position: center, angle: 0, mass: 3, restitution: 0.3]
 ---

 # Newton's Second Law of Motion

 The acceleration of an object is directly proportional to the net force acting on the object and inversely proportional to its mass.

 # Equation
 $F = ma$